 What are cosmetics?
 What is in makeup?

 Cosmetics are substances applied to the surface of the skin (moisturizers and makeup), hair (shampoos and conditioners), or nails (polish and lacquer) designed to temporarily alter one's appearance.
-Cosmetics do not biologically alter the structure or function of the skin, hair, or nails.
+Cosmetics do not alter the structure or function of the skin, hair, or nails.
 They are often a complex mixture of perfumes, emulsifiers, sunscreens, pigments, metals, resins, and preservatives, as well as a variety of inert materials.
 They also frequently contain an array of exotic botanical substances (for example, essential oils) for which the manufacturer may ascribe some obscure benefit.
-Generally, they are meant to be removed after use.
+Generally, individuals should remove cosmetics after use.
 They should be distinguished from permanent makeup, which is essentially a tattoo composed of pigment placed into the deeper layers of the skin with a needle.
 The FDA and the USDA are responsible for administering laws involving the safety and purity of cosmetics.
 Revenue of the U.S. cosmetics industry will be about $59 billion in 2014!